d3cker/gsoc-puhumod/sdcard_boot/README.md

 ## 4. Write Debian to SD card

-Copy your Debian distro files to the empty partition on your USB stick ... and that's it.
+Copy your Debian distro files to the empty partition on your SD card ... and that's it.
 Pendrive should be ready to use.

 For Debian creation please refer to [this](../debian) section.